kvh/common-model/README.md

 - Change the name of a schema
 - Change the namespace of a schema

-Each Common Model Schema is a folder with the current / default version at the top level and a 'versions' folder with previous versions suffixed with their version number:
+Each CommonModel Schema is a folder with the current / default version at the top level and a 'versions' folder with previous versions suffixed with their version number: